 Jessica Steiner — Director

 Jessica Steiner is one of the founding directors of BECO.
 She has extensive experience in wildlife conservation, with particular emphasis on endangered species recovery.
 Jessica holds a Masters of Wildlife Health and Population Management, and a post-graduate diploma in Endangered Species Management.
-She has worked on species at risk recovery programs both within Canada and internationally, most notably managing the Eastern Loggerhead Shrike Recovery Program in Ontario for Wildlife Preservation Canada (WPC) since 2007.
+She has worked on species at risk recovery programs both within Canada and internationally, most notably managing the Eastern Loggerhead Shrike Recovery Program in Ontario for Wildlife Preservation Canada for almost a decade.
 She is currently the Senior Advisor of Conservation Networking for the Wilder Institute, Calgary Zoo.
 Jessica has first-hand experience facilitating multi-partner projects, working with private landowners, volunteers, government, and conservation NGOs.
 She has also been involved in the development and delivery of habitat stewardship projects to benefit species at risk on both private and public lands.

 Erin Thackray — Director

 Erin Thackray joined the BECO board in March 2014.
-She brings expertise in community and human ecology with more than 15 years’ experience in international project management and local community outreach.
-As an emergency programs responder to the 2004 South Asian Tsunami, she witnessed the close relationship humans have with the environment, and the importance of properly fostering this relationship.
+She brings expertise in community and human ecology with more than 20 years’ experience in international project management and local community outreach.
 Erin holds a Bachelor of Arts (French), a Bachelor of Social Work, a Masters in International Public Health, and a Masters in Counselling Psychotherapy.
-She currently works as a Child and Family Therapist at The Etobicoke Children’s Centre and provides psychotherapy to individuals, couples, and families in a private practice.
+She currently works as a Clinician at the George Hull Centre for Children and Families and provides psychotherapy to individuals, couples, and families in a private practice.